-- I. Program Prerequisites (if applicable) - II.
-Required Courses - III.
-Restricted Electives - IV.
+- I. Program Prerequisites (if applicable, for versions with an emphasis only) - II.
+Required Courses (for versions with an emphasis only) - III.
+Restricted Electives (for versions with an emphasis only) - IV.
 Arizona General Education Curriculum for Arts (AGEC-A) - V. MCCCD Additional Requirements (Oral Communication and Critical Reading) - VI.
 General Electives (if needed to reach minimum credits for degree)